 1. How did you get Involved in International Arbitration?

-2. What key advantage does International Arbitration offer?
+2. How does International Arbitration help clients?

 3. Describe your most memorable experience in International Arbitration?
-(Whether it be satisfying or challenging)

 4. What's your best piece of advice for clients when it comes to International Arbitration?